 Also see . . .

 1. Ramireño, Texas.
 Originally, Ramireño was two miles south of its current site on the banks of the Rio Grande.
 The property was granted to José Luis Ramírez in 1784 by the king of Spain.
-It was not assigned in 1767, when most of the Revilla grants were made, because incursions of Comanche Indians made the area uninhabitable.
-There were two towns of the same name, one in Starr county and one in Zapata county.
-They were known locally as Ramireño de Arriba and Ramireño de Abajo.
-In 1915 a post office was established at the latter town, which to avoid confusion took the name of Falcon for the wife of the Ramírez, a brother (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+It was not assigned in 1767, when most of the Revilla (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Ramirez ranch home.
 The Ramirez ranch home, an example of a flat-roofed, Spanish Colonial style house, was built circa 1810 in the rancho area; it was submerged in the reservoir after the Falcon Dam was completed.
 (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 4, 2018.
-This page originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 63 times since then and 11 times this year.
+It was originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 179 times since then and 38 times this year.
 Photos: 1, 2, 3. submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.